-First, that counter-terrorism resolutions at the UN continue to underline that all CT measures shall comply with IHL.
+First, ensure that counter-terrorism resolutions at the UN continue to underline that all CT measures shall comply with IHL.
 They could also reflect Additional Protocol I to the Geneva Conventions, which requires States bound by the Protocol to "allow and facilitate" rapid and unimpeded humanitarian relief, which is found in many context-related Security Council and General Assembly resolutions, but not often in CT-related Security Council or General Assembly language.

 Second, we recommend the inclusion of standing and well-crafted carve-outs in CT resolutions and national legislation.
 These carve-outs would specify that the restrictions do not apply to exclusively humanitarian activities carried out by impartial humanitarian actors.
-The United Nations and its Member States more broadly, should incorporate carefully crafted standing humanitarian exemptions into counterterrorism and sanctions language.
 Future resolutions should further require states to adopt concrete and practical measures to ensure impartial humanitarian organizations are allowed to protect and assist populations in need.

 Third, stakeholder dialogues should be encouraged to ensure that those drafting and implementing CT measures are aware of their unintended consequences.
-We have seen the number of such national dialogues, and interest in their use by other States, increase in recent years.
+We have seen a number of such national dialogues, and interest in their use by other States, in recent years.

-Decisive, bold action in these three areas would demonstrate much-needed political will to protect and serve the people who need humanitarian action and those who provide it.
+Decisive, bold action in these three areas would demonstrate much-needed political will to protect and serve the people who need and depend on an efficient and effective humanitarian response and those who provide it.
 We know this can be done.
 The ICRC stands ready to work towards overcoming the challenges of terrorism measures and armed conflict, and to continue delivering humanitarian action.

-Thank you very much, [Madam Chair.]
+Thank you very much [Mr, Madame] Chair.